adolfojmnz/littlelemon-API/README.md

 The LittleLemon API is the final assignment for the [APIs Course](https://www.coursera.org/learn/apis) part of the [Meta BackEnd Developer Professional Certificate](https://www.coursera.org/professional-certificates/meta-back-end-developer) on [Coursera](https://www.coursera.org/).

-The API entpoints for this project, provides functionality to create, edit and delete users, roles for each user, such as Customer, Delivery Crew or Manager, menu items, categories for menu-items,  shopping cart and orders.
-Every API endpoint have authorization and permissions constraints as well as throttling, pagination and filtering.
+The API endpoints for this project provide the functionality to create, edit and delete users, roles for each user, such as Customer, Delivery Crew or Manager, menu items, categories for menu items,  shopping cart, and orders.
+Every API endpoint has authorization and permissions constraints as well as throttling, pagination, and filtering.

 ## Project Structure

-This project consist mainly of two apps, *littlelemon* and *api*.
+This project consists mainly of two apps, *littlelemon* and *api*.

 **littlelemon app**

-This app contains the models definition to create the entities relationships required by *api* app.
+This app contains the models' definition to create the entity relationships required by the *api* app.

 **api app**

-This app contains the URLs dispatchers (routers), serializers, and the views for every endpoint of the API.
-Additionally, it contains helpers (mixins) that are inherited by the class-based views.
+This app contains the URLs dispatchers (routers), serializers, and views for every endpoint of the API.
+Additionally, it contains helpers classes that are inherited by class-based views.

 **config dir**

-This directory contains the configuration files of the project, such as the `settings.py` file and the `urls.py` file which contains the main URL dispatchers of the the project.
+This directory contains the configuration files of the project, such as the `settings.py` file and the `urls.py` file which contains the main URL dispatchers of the project.

 ## Installation